 When you want to keep your painting budget low

 While it’s not as cheap as flat paint finishes, eggshell isn’t much more expensive and will probably save you money in the long run since it’s more durable and long-lasting.
 In addition, eggshell paint tends to be much less costly than higher-priced finishes like satin, semi-gloss, and high-gloss.

 When you’re an inexperienced painter

 Since it goes onto the surface so smoothly and doesn’t show brushstrokes visibly, eggshell paint is a great finish to use if you’re new to painting.
-If you use a high-gloss paint, both brushstrokes and painting errors will be much more visible.
+If you use high-gloss paint, both sloppy brushstrokes and painting mistakes or errors will be much more visible.

 While eggshell seems to check all the boxes when it comes to the perfect paint finish, it does have limitations.
 If you’re looking to paint any of the following areas, you may want to choose a paint finish that’s more fitting for the project.